 Karen is part of the Knowledge Management Hub, where she leads on design, including printed and online materials.
 She also supports on database management, management of web resources and logistical assistance for webinars and conferences.
 Before specialising in Knowledge Management, Karen was the project coordinator for the Kuyasa Clean Development Mechanism project, and project manager for the Hopefield Home Improvement project.
 Karen holds a Girl Friday diploma and a certificate in project management from the University of Stellenbosch Business School.
 Once upon a time, in a land far away, Karen played pool for Rhodes University’s social league team.
 Her current hobbies include gardening and knitting.

-Melaney is the Events & Logistics Coordinator for SouthSouthNorth, coordinating all events and travel arrangements for various projects housed at SSN.
-With qualifications in Project Management and Ecotourism, Melaney has spent over 10 years working in the Ecotourism and Community Development sectors within South African National Parks (SANParks) where she managed Poverty Alleviation Projects, coordinated Corporate Social Investment (CSI) programmes and developed ecotourism products for National Parks in the Southern and Eastern Cape.
-She has a passion for ecotourism, events management and community development and a special interest in sustainable travel.
+Melaney is the Events & Logistics Coordinator for SouthSouthNorth, coordinating all virtual and in-person events for projects housed within SSN.
+Melaney has spent over 10 years working in the Ecotourism and Community Development sectors where she managed Poverty Alleviation Projects, coordinated Corporate Social Investment (CSI) programmes and developed ecotourism products for National Parks in the Southern and Eastern Cape.
+She has a passion for ecotourism and community development and a special interest in sustainable travel.

 Donald is a Project Manager for the Future Climate for Africa programme.
 He is currently researching the motivations and challenges for the uptake of climate change considerations in large-scale hydropower infrastructure in Africa, which is a research output for the FCFA programme.
 Donald’s work experience includes environmental consulting in Gaborone, Botswana and research consulting in Cape Town.
 Donald holds a BSci Economics and Environmental Science and BSci Honours from Rhodes University, and is currently completing a Master’s in Sustainable Energy Development at the University of Cape Town.